 The answer to this question is not unique and depends on many factors, primarily the type of project, the type of organization, and how the organization approaches the development of the project proposal.

-From a certain point of view, it can be said that yes, the support of a specialist in the field (of a so-called “Europlanner“) can be an advantage.
+From a certain point of view, it can be said that yes, the support of a subject specialist (of a so-called “EU project designer“) can be an advantage.
 A person who has already written other similar projects can more easily know its critical issues, mistakes to avoid, and the most effective ways to present its strengths.
 On the other hand:

 -